 - Minimum GPA’s of 2.75 (Overall pre-pharmacy and Science)

 - Pharmacy College Admissions Test (PCAT scores) - scores more than one year old will not be considered for admission

 - Personal interview – does not guarantee admission

 - Technical Standards for Admission, Retention and Graduation

-Your Spring 2013 grades will not be considered in the initial review to interview for admission.
+Your Spring 2014 grades will not be considered in the initial review to interview for admission.

 Submission of all required documentation (complete file) does not guarantee an invitation to a personal interview.
 If an applicant is invited to interview, each applicant will be asked to write a short essay at the beginning of the interview process and complete a basic math skills test.